 In its recent report on the adequacy of the healthcare workforce for older Americans (Retooling for an Aging America, 2008), the National Academy of Medicine (formerly the Institute of Medicine) recommends that “federal requirements for the minimum training of certified nursing assistants (CNAs) and home health aides should be raised to at least 120 hours and should include demonstration of competence in the care of older adults as a criterion for certification” (Recommendation 5-1).

-- 33 states do not require more than the minimum federal standard of 75 hours, a standard which has not been changed in 20 years.
+- 33 states do not require more than the minimum federal standard of 75 hours, a standard which has not been changed in nearly 30 years.

 - Though 17 states and the District of Columbia exceed the federal minimum for training hours, only six states and the District of Columbia meet the standard suggested by the National Academy of Medicine of 120 hours.

 - 15 states and the District of Columbia require more than the minimum 16 hours of clinical training, with required clinical hours ranging up to 80 hours.

 - Of the 16 states exceeding the federal standard, 11 require home health aides to be certified nurse aides.
 An additional four states allow certified nurse aides to become certified home health aides with supplementary training.

 - Federal standards for Certified Nurse Aide training have also remained at 75 hours for the past 30 years.
 However, 30 states and the District of Columbia have exceeded these minimum standards for certified nurse aide training hours.
 By comparison, relatively little progress has been made towards meeting the improved standards for Home Health Aide training recommended in the National Academy of Medicine report.

 Alabama: Follows the Federal Code of Regulations: CFR Title 42, Vol. 3, 484.